sid2516/DevSecOps-Project/README.md

 In this phase, you'll set up a Kubernetes cluster with node groups.
 This will provide a scalable environment to deploy and manage your applications.

-## GO to local terminal and use AWS configure
+## create a machine to manage EKS cluster

+install kubernetes on machine

 then run command :- aws eks update-kubeconfig --name Netflix --region us-east-1

 install argoCD in EKS with this link :- https://archive.eksworkshop.com/intermediate/290_argocd/install/